 You can also scan spaces larger than 25,000 ft², such as a:

 - Large parking structure

 - Large museum

-First, divide the property into regions.
-Each region is a single Matterport Space that will be scanned and processed separately.
+- Each region is a single Matterport space that is scanned and processed separately.

 Separate into Regions and Scan

-Make a plan on how you will separate the space into regions or quadrants.
+- Determine how you will separate the space into regions or quadrants - see below.

 |Large models (more than 100 scans) will take longer to process and count as two Spaces in terms of processing costs.|

 Some properties are better suited for a 360º View instead of a 3D Scan.
 These are places that are empty and wide-open, but still where someone might want to stand.

 For example, consider a baseball field.
 Everywhere a player stands on the field (pitcher’s mound, shortstop, etc) is a great spot for a 360º View.
 Audience seating, concession stands, and even the baseball field's perimeter are good for a 3D Scan.